Member Clubs

 The purpose of the Kayaking Club is to have fun with old and new friends; obtain the physical and mental benefits of outdoor, low-impact, cardiac exercise; and act as advocates and stewards of our own Lake Frederick.

-• more_vertLadies of the Lake Coffee
+• more_vertLadies of the Lake

 The Ladies of the Lake meet every Wednesday from 10:00 AM to 12:00 PM in The Market Place.
 So grab a cup of coffee from the Market Place and join in the conversation with the Ladies of the Lake.